-Our laboratory studies how synapses form between neurons in the cerebral cortex and how excitatory and inhibitory synaptic signals are integrated within cerebral cortical neurons.
+Our laboratory studies how synapses form between neurons in the cerebral cortex and how these mechanisms go awry in neurodevelopment diseases, such as autism.

 Synaptogenesis is also important for repair after brain injury, integration of stem cell-derived neurons into neuronal networks, and treatment of disorders like Alzheimer's Disease in which synapse loss occurs prior to diagnosis.

 1. Regulation of presynaptic development by NMDA receptors: One project in the lab aims to determine the role of glutamate and presynaptic NMDA receptor signaling during synapse formation, with an emphasis on presynaptic development.

 Glutamate is released from neocortical neurons prior to synapse formation, but how this released glutamate contributes to synapse formation is not yet clear.
 Similarly, many developing neocortical pyramidal neurons express presynaptic NMDA receptors, but their function during synapse development has not been studied.